stanmaz/BBOalert/README.md

 BBOalert converts BSS data internally to the BBOalert native format.
 Vulnerability-dependent calls are supported (@n or @v tag in the optnion name).
 Seat-dependent openings are set in separate optional blocks (@1 @2 @3 or @4 tag in the option name).

 The converted data is available in the clipboard.
 You can paste it into the text editor and use it as a starting point for further modifications.
 Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a separate file to be appended later ('Append' button).

-### Using BBO convention card to share data

-Note : this feature has been disabled

-To share the data with your partner via the BBO server :

-- make a convention card (Account+Convention Card) using "SAYC - Standard American Yellow Card" or "Simple Modern ACOL" as template
-- open it for editing
-- make it shareable by filling your partner's name
-- press "Get from BBOalert" to append your data to the text in the "Defensive Carding" text
-- press "Save Changes"

-Note : while editing the "Defensive Carding" text, do not alter anything beyond the large square character which separates your text from the BBOalert data.

-This convention card together with the BBOalert data will become available for your partner.
-To load data into BBOalert

-- open the convention card for editing
-- press "Send to BBOalert"

 ### Web storage support